 What Do Dental Sealants Do?

 Has your dentist talked to you about getting dental sealants?
 You may think this is only for children, but this treatment can benefit your oral health as well.
 If you have not ever had sealants, or have not had them for many years, it is helpful to learn more about this process.
-A general dentist can apply a sealant to certain teeth.
+A general dentist in Phoenix, AZ can apply a sealant to certain teeth.
 It is also a good idea to chat with your dentist about this procedure if you have questions or concerns.

 Cavities and their causes

-Of all the oral health conditions that a general dentist treats, cavities are among the most common.
+Of all the oral health conditions that a general dentist in 85053 treats, cavities are among the most common.
 Cavities are holes that form in a tooth due to tooth decay.
 When bacteria form on teeth, they attack the enamel layer, causing deterioration of the tooth.
 The cavity can grow and eventually reach the root, threatening the entire tooth.

 Poor oral hygiene habits are a significant cause of cavities.
 From the time a person starts getting teeth, brushing twice a day is vital.
 Daily flossing will also protect teeth and reduce the risk of decay.
 These activities eliminate bacteria as well as the buildup of plaque and tartar.
 Eating and drinking a lot of sugary foods and beverages can also increase the likelihood of a person having cavities.